-Many survivors or witnesses of sexual and non-sexual assault, combat, accidents, natural disasters, a sudden death of a loved one, or other traumatic events suffer from posttraumatic stress disorder (PTSD) and other associated conditions.
+Many survivors or witnesses of sexual and non-sexual assault, combat, accidents, natural disasters, a sudden death of a loved one, domestic violence, contracting a life-threatening illness, or other traumatic events, suffer from post-traumatic stress disorder (PTSD) and other associated conditions.
 They may continue to feel heightened anxiety, helplessness, guilt, shame, and/or anger long after the trauma.
-Symptoms of PTSD include intrusive thoughts, flashbacks, nightmares, extreme distress when reminded of the trauma, sleep disturbances, difficulty concentrating, hyper-alertness, and loss of interest in usual activities.
+Symptoms of PTSD include intrusive memories, flashbacks, nightmares, unhelpful beliefs about themselves, others, and the world, avoidance of trauma reminders, sleep disturbances, difficulty concentrating, hyper-alertness, and loss of interest in usual activities.
+In children, you may also notice acting out behaviors, complaints of physical distress like stomachaches, and behavior typical of earlier developmental stages.
 In the Trauma-Focused Treatment Programs, we offer highly effective psychotherapy treatments that have undergone rigorous research trials to determine their efficacy, i.e., “evidence-based,” for children, adolescents, and adults who continue to suffer with PTSD and other long-term trauma-related symptoms and problems.

 The following evidence-based cognitive and behavioral therapies (CBT) for PTSD are offered:

 All of these treatments are CBT-based and consist of on average 8 to 15 weekly or twice weekly individual therapy sessions.
 Sessions can last anywhere from 45 - 90 minutes, which would be determined in collaboration with your clinician, and are designed to enable trauma survivors to overcome their fear, anxiety, and stress.